kubesphere-retired/docs.kubesphere.io/content/v2.1/en/installation/install-on-k8s-airgapped.md

 ## Download Image Package

-Execute the following image package, go to the image packages folder.
+Execute the following command to download the image packages:

 ```
 curl -L https://kubesphere.io/download/images/latest > kubesphere-all-images-v2.1.1.tar.gz \
 && tar -zxf kubesphere-all-images-v2.1.1.tar.gz && cd kubesphere-all-images-v2.1.1
 ```

+> Note: It will take several tens of minutes since the package includes all components and samples images.

 List all images in this folder.